Skip to main content

 Data analytic strategy

-During the development of the intervention, qualitative focus group and interview data will be analyzed using content analysis to identify themes.
-Quantitative data from feedback surveys will be analyzed descriptively.
-Single-case design data will be analyzed through descriptive statistics, visual analysis, and calculation of effect sizes.
-Data from the pilot study will be analyzed using multilevel modeling to determine whether the intervention shows promise for improving teacher, paraprofessional, student, and classroom outcomes.
+Focus group and interview data were analyzed using content analysis to identify themes.
+Quantitative data from feedback surveys were analyzed descriptively.
+Single-case design data were analyzed through descriptive statistics and visual analysis.
+Data from the pilot study were analyzed using multilevel modeling to determine whether the intervention showed promise for improving teacher, paraprofessional, student, and classroom outcomes.

 People and institutions involved